svenssonjoel/svenssonjoel.github.com/pages/src/vhdl-make-a-memory/index.md

 We need a couple of signals internally in the architecture.
 These are `mem`, the actual instance of an object of type `mem_array` and we need a *kind of* intermediate signal that I call `data_out`.
-I ran into some problems here at first trying to implement this without the intermediate `data_out` signal but ran into problems.
+I ran into some problems here at first trying to implement the memory without the intermediate `data_out` signal.

 The problem I ran into is that you want to put the `data` signals into state `Z` whenever there is no `ce`.
 I thought it would be fine to this with a statement like this: